M-fadel/controlPanel/README.md

 	3-status.php has the code to update the status to ON.

 	4-myscript.js a JavaScript code that show the values of each slider.

+	5- data.php this file will show the the engineID , value and  status.

-	5&6- background image and GIF
+	6&7- background image and GIF